Landmarks in Tirana: National Historical Museum

 The National Historical Museum was opened on 28 October 1981 and is 27,000 m2 in size, while 18,000 m2 are available for exhibitions.
 It keeps some of the best archeological finds in Albania, dating from Prehistory to the Ottoman period.
 In the stands of the pavilion there are photos of global personalities who met Mother Teresa as Jacques Chirac, Bill Clinton, Tony Blair, Ibrahim Kodra and others.
 Undoubtedly, the personal objects used by her increase the curiosity of thousands of visitors in the National History Museum.
 There are richly decorated robes of the Albanian rulers or things specific to historical events, emblems of Albanian princes, the cathedral pillars, reliefs, icons created by the greatest Albanian artists and many other attractions of Albanian history.

 The building encloses the Skanderbeg square in the north-west.
 The façade is characterized by a large mosaic named The Albanians.
 The mosaic interprets the history of the Albanians, from the antiquity up to the modern period, as an ongoing struggle against everything.

 The figures are shown from the left, Illyrian warriors, warriors against the Ottoman Empire, Naim Frashëri, fighters from the National Renaissance, a communist worker, Mother Albania in form of a young woman in a crowd with a gun as the central figure of the composition and five communist partisans of both sexes from the Second World War on the right.

+House of Leaves

+The House of Leaves, also called the Museum of Secret Surveillance, is a historical museum dedicated to mass surveillance during communism in Albania.
+It is located in the old headquarters of the Albanian secret police during the communist era (the Sigurimi).